Connor-Rogers/socialfy/README.md

-# Socialfy:Social Music Sharing Platform
+# Socialfy: Social Music Sharing Platform
 Socialfy is a full-stack consumer-social web application designed to enhance the social experience of Spotify users.
 The platform allows users to share music recommendations, create profiles featuring their favorite music, generate socially-curated playlists, and interact with other users' music tastes.
 Socialfy aims to provide a seamless user experience for connecting Spotify profiles and engaging with others' musical preferences.

 ## Table of Contents